 - Condiments.
 Mayonnaise (especially), ketchup, mustard, jelly.
 I prefer to purchase these items in smaller amounts because my family doesn’t use up the larger containers before they spoil.

 - Spices.
 I grow most of our spices, so there’s no need to buy in bulk.
-Even if I didn’t grow them, I still wouldn’t buy them in bulk, because they loose their “zing” after awhile.
+Even if I didn’t grow them, I still wouldn’t buy them in bulk, because they lose their “zing” after a while.

 - Fresh Fruits and Vegetables.
 I don’t can fruits and veggies and my freezer isn’t large enough to store them.
 I choose to purchase fresh fruits and vegetables weekly, so less goes to waste.

 - Grains.
 You’re not seeing double.
 Some grains I do buy in bulk.
 Others, such as flour, rice, and pasta, I do not.
 Why?
 Because I am not a baker and my family doesn’t eat a lot of rice and pasta.
 In addition, these items are usually pretty cheap at my local grocery store, so the savings wouldn’t be very substantial.

 - Canned Goods.
 I do like to stock up on canned goods whenever I can, but I have found the prices at my grocery store to be cheaper, so I pass on them at the warehouse club.

 - Unhealthy Snacks.
 While I will buy things like granola bars, beef jerky, and nuts in bulk, I will not buy chips, candy, or soda.
 If I bought large quantities of junk food, I would eat it all!

 - Media Storage.
 Including flash drives, blank DVDs, and CDs.
 I store everything digitally, so I have no need for external media storage.